Eaton House Belgravia is a school where sport is taken seriously.

 The David Lawrence Cup

 This cup encompasses nine events between Eaton House Belgravia and Eaton House The Manor, including football, cricket, golf, cross-country, hockey, tennis, swimming, chess and dodgeball.
 The boys love the challenge of taking part.
-Here are a couple of their experiences, showing their grit and enthusiasm:
+Here is a recount of the Captain's experience, showing the team's grit and enthusiasm:

 We knew the cross country run around Clapham Common was going to be tough as the Manor were defending the cup for the 4th year running.
 The 12 boys who ran against the Manor 2s' boys ran 1.3km and scored 176 points beating the Manor 2s by 30 points.
 There was an amazing near win in this race, which was really exciting.